swetanshu-ds/YoloV5/README.md

-RUN this .ipynb file in colab
+RUN this Yolov5_Inferencing.ipynb file in colab